DarraghReid/just_jokes/TESTING.md

     Admins can also edit any joke they see fit.

 7. As a first time user, I want to be able to delete my jokes.
-    * If the user has uploaded a joke, the joke will have an delete icon displayed on its card.
+    * If the user has uploaded a joke, the joke will have a delete icon displayed on its card.
 Upon clicking, it will trigger a modal that will ask the user to confirm the deletion.
 Upon, confirming, the joke will be removed from the database..

 8. As a first time user, I want to be able to "like" jokes.
     * All jokes, apart from jokes that have been uploaded by the user themselves (unless the user in an admin), will have a like/laughing face icon displayed on their cards.
 Upon clicking, the colour of the icon will change, indicating that the "like" was successful.

-    The joke will be updated in the database, where the user's name will be added to a MongoDB array that displays the names off all the user's who liked this joke.
+    The joke will be updated in the database, where the user's name will be added to a MongoDB array that displays the names of all the user's who liked this joke.
 The "likes" count of the joke will also be incremented by 1 in the database.

     The action can be undone upon clicking the icon a second time.